EzerArch/MCLangMatch/README.md

 Once finished you will get the new lang file, you can then discard the old and messy lang file.

-Rename the new lang file by removing the `-NEW` from the file name and use it in resource packs or commit it to mod projects.
+Rename the new lang file by removing the `-NEW` from the file name and use it to continue translating.

+The ### NEEDS TRANSLATE ### tags will tell you where new entries were added.
+Remove them when done.

+The ### !!!DEPRECATED!!! ### tags will tell you those entries are no longer used in the en_US.lang.
+The deprecated entries can be reused and/or deleted from the file.

+Don't forget to remove the tags before using the new lang file in resource packs or to commit it to mod projects.

 ## Notes